COVID-19 pandemic in the Republic of Ireland

-The COVID-19 pandemic in the Republic of Ireland is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-In the Republic of Ireland, it has resulted in 1,705,295 cases and 8,719 deaths.
+The COVID-19 pandemic in the Republic of Ireland is a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+In Ireland, it has resulted in 1,755,328 cases and 9,798 deaths, as of 31 May 2025.

-89.4% of those who died were aged over 65 and 76% had underlying illnesses with a median age of death at 82 years old.
+89.4% of those who died were aged 65 or over and 76% had underlying illnesses with a median age of death at 82 years old.
 During 2020 and 2021, the country had one of the world's lowest excess death rates, which is an overall indicator of the pandemic's impact, at an estimated 12.5 deaths per 100,000 population.

-The virus reached the country in late February 2020 and cases soon confirmed in all counties.
+The virus first reached the country in late February 2020 and cases were soon confirmed in all counties.
 The government first introduced public health and economic measures to mitigate its impact by shutting schools, childcare facilities and cultural institutions in March 2020.
 Large gatherings were cancelled, including St Patrick's Day festivities.
 On 27 March, the first stay-at-home order banned all non-essential travel and contact with others.
 People were made to keep apart in public, and those most at risk were told to cocoon.
 The Oireachtas passed an emergency act giving the state far-reaching powers to control the virus's spread, and the Gardaí given powers to enforce the lockdown.

 The state's first lockdown in 2020 was the longest in Europe, especially for hospitality and retail.
 It caused a severe recession and an unprecedented rise in unemployment.
 Infections and deaths dropped to low levels by June and restrictions were gradually lifted, while schools remained closed for summer break.
 Pubs that served food were allowed to reopen in late June.
-However, "wet" pubs, or pubs that don't serve food, could not reopen until September.
+However, "wet" pubs, or pubs that do not serve food, could not reopen until September.
 Ireland had the longest closure of pubs compared to other countries in Europe.